zero-day-labs/cva6-sdk/README.md

 ```console
 $ sudo dnf install autoconf automake @development-tools curl dtc libmpc-devel mpfr-devel gmp-devel libusb-devel gawk gcc-c++ bison flex texinfo gperf libtool patchutils bc zlib-devel expat-devel
 ```
 You can select the XLEN by setting it in the Makefile.
-Then compile the Linux images with
+If none is provided, `XLEN = 64` is used instead Then compile the Linux images with

 ```console